paulseward/shedtemp/README.md

-# ESP8266 based Temp/Humidity sensing for the shed
+# ESP8266 based Temperature sensing for the shed

 Reference: